Flags of the Confederate States of America: Controversy

-The elongated version of the battle flag is the most common modern variation that is often used and mistaken to be the official Confederate flag.
+The second naval jack is the most common modern variation that is often used and mistaken to be the official Confederate flag.

 Though never having historically represented the Confederate States of America as a country, nor having been officially recognized as one of its national flags, the Battle Flag of the Army of Tennessee and its variants are now flag types commonly referred to as the "Confederate flag".
-It is also known as the "rebel flag", "Dixie flag" and "Southern Cross".
-It is sometimes incorrectly called the Stars and Bars, the name of the first national Confederate flag.
+It is also known as the "rebel flag", "Dixie flag" and "'".
+It is sometimes incorrectly called the "Stars and Bars", the name of the first national Confederate flag.

 The "rebel flag" is considered by some to be a divisive and polarizing symbol in the United States, while its supporters maintain that it is a symbol of regional cultural pride.

-A YouGov poll in 2020 of more than 34,000 Americans reported that 41% viewed the flag as representing racism, and 34% viewed it as symbolizing southern heritage.
-A July 2021 Politico-Morning Consult poll of 1,996 registered voters reported that 47% viewed it as a symbol of Southern pride while 36% viewed it as a symbol of racism.
-In a 2017 scientific article about the psychology of the Confederate flag's supporters, the authors found the primary reasons for the flag's support to be Southern regional patriotism, political conservatism, or White American racial biases against African Americans.
+A YouGov poll in 2020 of more than 34,000 Americans reported that 41% viewed the flag as representing racism, and 34% viewed it as symbolizing Southern heritage.
+A July 2021 Politico–Morning Consult poll of 1,996 registered voters reported that 47% viewed it as a symbol of Southern pride while 36% viewed it as a symbol of racism.
+In a 2017 scientific article about the psychology of the Confederate flag's supporters, the authors found the primary reasons for the flag's support to be Southern regional patriotism, political conservatism, or White American racial biases against African-Americans.
 However, the authors indicated that the majority of the flag's supporters did not tend towards racial biases as the reason for their support.